Geodego/automatic_cb/README.md

 (Itraxx Xover, CDS and straight credit prices) to compute theoretical credit parameters for Convertible Bonds.

-### Organisations of the tasks that were put in place for the project
+### Organisations of the different tasks that were put in place for building this project:
 To build that project I had to work with several members of different IT teams (market data, pricing distribution and central database).
 They developed the different APIs needed for the project while I was left with developing the Python side of the project and the dedicated database.